Neighbors asked a man to stop firing a rifle outside. He then opened fire on them, killing 5 people, a Texas sheriff says | KRDO

 A doorbell camera at the home of the victims at some point captured the suspect approaching with his rifle, Capers said.

 Multiple people were shot around the residence, Capers said.
-Two female victims in a bedroom were found laying over two young children who survived, he added.
+Two female victims in a bedroom used their bodies to shield two young children who survived, he added.

 “They were trying to take care of them babies and keep them babies alive,” Capers said of the victims.